Piotr Cywiński: Professional career

-In 2000-2002 while working for the Adam Mickiewicz Institute, Cywiński co-directed the Festival "Europalia 2001 Poland", then created a portal about Jewish culture and history in Poland: "Diapozytyw.pl".
-In 2001-2004 he was a member of the Consultative Council of NGOs at the Polish Council for European Integration.
-For the years 2002-2014 he served as a member of the Polish Episcopate's Group for Dialogue with the Greek Catholic Church in Ukraine.
+From 2000 to 2002, while working for the Adam Mickiewicz Institute, Cywiński co-directed the Festival "Europalia 2001 Poland", then created a portal about Jewish culture and history in Poland, "Diapozytyw.pl".
+In 2001–2004 he was a member of the Consultative Council of NGOs at the Polish Council for European Integration.
+For the years 2002–2014 he served as a member of the Polish Episcopate's Group for Dialogue with the Greek Catholic Church in Ukraine.

 In the 2004 European Parliament election, he was a candidate on behalf of the Freedom Union.
-Between 2005 and 2007, Piotr Cywiński was vice-president of the association Wikimedia Poland, since May 2007 he is a member of the Audit Committee of the association.
+Between 2005 and 2007, Cywiński was vice-president of the association Wikimedia Poland, and since May 2007 has been a member of the Audit Committee of the association.

 In 2008, Cywiński served as ambassador of the European Year of Intercultural Dialogue.